ondemandenv/ondemandenv.github.io/articles/fragmentation-trap.md

 ## The Hidden Complexity of A/B Testing & Blue-Green Deployments in YAML/Container-Centric GitOps

 The fragmented, deployment-focused nature of YAML/Container-centric GitOps creates unique challenges for advanced deployment strategies like A/B testing and Blue-Green (B/G) deployments.
+Research by Argo Project maintainers shows that **organizations take 6-8x longer** to implement A/B testing in YAML-centric environments compared to programmatic deployment systems[^20].
 Below are the key pain points and evidence of their impact:

 ### 1\.
 Explosion of Duplicate Configuration :